 Honest, mid-range and convenient in a congested area.
 Admirably, in such a congested area of the island, there is a garden and lawn, but most sea views are blocked by the beachside path and its line of trees.
 Most of the comfortable and spacious bungalows are separated, while those that are semi-detached and close to the beachside path would be noisy.
 Rooms in the motel-style block lack some charm, but are newer and quieter.
 The marine-style décor is endearing, with decorations of fish and carved sea creatures, but the tiny balconies are of minimal use; some face an adjoining hotel rather than the gardens and sea.
 The hotel is where downtown, with all its day-trippers and night-clubbers, meets a strip of mid-priced resorts.
 Barely 20m from the sea, finding a quiet stretch of water and sand however, involves a short stroll.

 Great downtown location and beachfront setting for the party crowd.
 Although part of the more upmarket PP Princess Resort, the Charlie is separate and caters almost exclusively for the younger set enjoying a two-star motel that shares facilities with a four-star resort.
 The adjoining Charlie and Princess resorts are in surprisingly spacious grounds squeezed between downtown, with its boisterous maze of clubs, bars and mini-marts, and the serene Loh Dalum beach, with golden sands, limestone cliffs and an absence of thunderous boats.
 The Charlie has its own pool, but guests can wallow in the exceptional pool facing the sea at the Princess.
-Rooms, which are comfortable and functional, just like a motel, will be partially renovated in 2017.
+Rooms, are comfortable and functional, just like a motel.
 Some are considerably smaller than others or have no balconies, but guests who party all night and sleep all day don’t care.

 Old and new, quiet and convenient, with extensive lawns.
 The Gypsy has a split personality: rows of pink huts seemingly dating from the 1970s, and modern two-level blocks of rooms.
 Wonderfully located along the path between Loh Dalum bay and Ton Sai beach, it’s walkable to both beaches, downtown and the port, and faces a rare patch of grass the size of a soccer field.
 The huts (grandly labelled as ‘bungalows’), with red walls, a blue floor and pink bathroom, are simply furnished and comfortable.
 The balcony is a decent size, and they’re a pleasing distance from each other.
 With photos of local beach scenes and a colourful stylish décor, the rooms in the block are very appealing.
 Rooms on the ground level face the pool, while those on the second floor have views of the lawn.
 All guests can use the alluring pool, with plenty of room for sunbathing and a kids’ pool attached.